EXTERNAL GRANTS AND CONTRACTS: DEVELOPING A PROPOSAL

 Begin the process by researching a funding agency's website to understand their funding agenda and grants recently awarded.
 Feel free to call the funding agency to inquire about their current funding priorities and award ranges.
 Briefly explain your project/research/program and ask if it is a good fit or if they have any further suggestions.

 Step 3: IDENTITY THE ACCEPTED PROPOSAL FORMAT

 A letter of inquiry is a common first-step to apply for foundation and non-profit funding opportunities.
 It is similar in format to a proposal but shorter in length and gives a glimpse of the project.

 THE LETTER APPLICATION

-Viewing grant applications which have been funded can help you prepare a better proposal narrative.
-Please access sample grant applications through D2L by selecting the Grant Information module under Semesterless.
-For additional information on successfully funded grant proposals submitted by St. Cloud State University, contact the Office of Sponsored Programs.
+For additional information on successfully funded grant proposals submitted by St. Cloud State University, contact the Office of Research and Sponsored Programs.

-Indirect costs are a necessary part of budget development and all externally funded projects must include these costs (sometimes called facilities and administration costs).
-It is the responsibility of the principal investigator to include indirect costs in the budget.
-Click here for additional information related to indirect costs.
-For federally funded projects, the federally negotiated rate should be used.
+- For federally funded projects, the federally negotiated rate should be used.
 When using the federal rate, costs are calculated using modified total direct costs as noted in the Federal Rate Agreement with the Department of Health and Human Services.
-All other projects use the standard indirect cost rate.
+All other projects use the standard F&A cost rate.